cefriel/mapping-template/README.md

 A template-based component exploiting [Apache Velocity](https://velocity.apache.org/) to read/write RDF.
 The `rdf-template` is maintained by Cefriel as a building block of the [Chimera](https://github.com/cefriel/chimera) solution for semantic data conversion.

-A demo of the tool is available in the folder [demo](https://github.com/cefriel/rdf-lowerer/tree/master/demo).
+A demo of the tool is available in the folder [demo](demo).

 ### Functionalities
 The main functionalities provided by this component are:

-#### RDF lowering

-Query RDF triples to generate a custom output.
+- **RDF lowering**: Query RDF triples to generate a custom output
   - Enable _SPARQL queries_ in the template accessing an HTTP Repository or an in-memory repository initialized with triples from one or multiple RDF files
   - Possibility to access a portion of the repository contextualizing queries with respect to a specific named graph

-#### XML lifting
+  - Run _parametric templates_ executed once for each resulting row of the provided SPARQL query
+    - Providing a query through the `-q` option is it possible to execute _parametric templates_ with respect to the given query, e.g., it is possible to run the same template for each element of a specific class contained in the input data.
+The template is executed for each resulting row of the provided query; in each template execution, the specific row is bound to a given variable (`$x`) that is made accessible as a map (keys as specified for column names) in the template.

-Access XML files to generate custom RDF triples.
-It enables _XQuery queries_ in the template to access an XML file.
+- **XML lifting**: access XML files to generate custom RDF triples, it enables _XQuery queries_ in the template to access an XML file
+- **JSON lifting**: access JSON files to generate custom RDF triples, it enables _JSONPath-based queries_ in the template to access a JSON file
+- **[TODO] CSV lifting**: access CSV files to generate custom RDF triples
+- **Custom lifting**: access files in custom/proprietary formats defining a specific function and process the result to generate custom RDF triples

 #### General functionalities

 - Access custom _utility functions_ in the template
 - Procedures for specific _output formats_
+  - RDF options to validate and serialise RDF in different formats
   - XML option to validate and indent XML files
-  - RDF options to validate and serialise RDF in different formats
+  - [TODO] JSON option to validate and indent JSON files
 - Possibility to provide _generic key-value pairs_ at runtime then made accessible through a map data structure in the template
-- Run _parametric templates_ executed once for each resulting row of the provided SPARQL query
-  - Providing a query through the `-q` option is it possible to execute _parametric templates_ with respect to the given query, e.g., it is possible to run the same template for each element of a specific class contained in the input data.
-The template is executed for each resulting row of the provided query; in each template execution, the specific row is bound to a given variable (`$x`) that is made accessible as a map (keys as specified for column names) in the template.

 #### Performance improvement
 - _Trim Template_: `--trim` option to remove newlines in the template before executing it (high reduction in memory usage)